K-saif/ANPR/README.md

 # ANPR - Automatic Number Plate Recognition

-A real-time vehicle detection, tracking, and license plate recognition system using ONNX models with PaddleOCR for Arabic and English text extraction.
+A real-time vehicle detection, tracking, and license plate recognition system using ONNX models based on RF-DETR with PaddleOCR for Arabic and English text extraction.

 ## Features